 Remodeling your home is exciting, but it comes with a lot of important decisions.
 Many of those decisions center around how to finance your remodel, and the details can get a bit hairy.
-Owner and general manager of Next Stage Design + Build, Jim Kabel has been helping homeowners in San Jose and Santa Clara County remodel their homes for over 25 years and answers some of the questions we most frequently get asked by clients:
+Owner and general manager of Next Stage Design + Build, Jim Kabel has been helping homeowners in San Jose and Santa Clara County remodel their homes for nearly 20 years and answers some of the questions we most frequently get asked by clients:

 1. What are the options to finance a remodel on a home?

 There are several lending options available to help you secure funding for your remodel.
 Those options include: